-The multiple discharge variance (MDV) for mercury provides the framework for NYSDEC to require mercury monitoring and mercury minimization programs (MMPs), through SPDES permitting.
+The multiple discharge variance (MDV) for mercury provides the framework for DEC to require mercury monitoring and mercury minimization programs (MMPs), through SPDES permitting.
 Appendix Link

-The facility is located outside the Great Lakes Basin and does not have a source of mercury.
-On July 13, 2023, the permittee submitted a Conditional Exclusion Certification, certifying that the facility does not have any of the mercury sources listed in Part III.A.3. of DOW 1.3.10 and the effluent measured <12 ng/L. Therefore, consistent with DOW 1.3.10, the permit includes requirements for the implementation of MMP Type IV and does not include mercury effluent limitations.
-The Schedule of Additional Submittals includes a mercury minimization plan annual status report (maintained onsite), and re-certification of the exclusion every five years.
+The facility is a Class 07 municipal facility located in the Great Lakes Basin without a mercury source.
+It is expected that the facility will be able to submit a Conditional Exclusion Certification, certifying that the facility does not have any of the mercury sources listed in Part III.A.3. of DOW 1.3.10 and the effluent measured <12 ng/L. Therefore, consistent with DOW 1.3.10, the permit includes requirements for the implementation of MMP Type IV and does not include mercury effluent limitations.
+The Schedule of Additional Submittals includes a mercury minimization plan annual status report (maintained on-site), and re-certification of the exclusion every five years.
 As part of the re-certification, the effluent must be sampled and continue to measure <12 ng/L. This requirement is new.